PART 1 General Information

 Kazakhstan is the worlds largest landlocked country.
 Oil and gas are the 2 major income earners.
 More than 35% of Kazakhstan is flat lowland.
 However, in the far east you find the mountainous area with Mount Khan Tengri at just under 7000 meters.
 Officially Kazakhstan is a democratic society.
-Large parts of Kazakhstan are empty desert type terrain with less than 6 people per sq. kilometres the population density is low.
+Large parts of Kazakhstan are empty desert type terrain with less than 6 people per sq. kilometres so the population density is low.
 The capital city is Astana, but we hear this can change.
-Kazakhstan became in depended from the Soviet Union in 1991.
-Kazakhstan was the last soviet republic to declare independence just 10 days later the Soviet Union stopped to exist.
-Kazakhstan is a country what covers 2 continents (Europe and Asia)
+Kazakhstan became independent from the Soviet Union in 1991.
+Kazakhstan was the last Soviet republic to declare independence, just 10 days later the Soviet Union stopped to exist.
+Kazakhstan is a country that covers 2 continents.
+(Europe and Asia)

-First part of Kazakhstan we entered Not far from Uralsk one can see the excavations of the ancient city of Zhaik in the era of the Golden Horde and the ruined monastery on the shore of the “Sadovsky Lake”.
+First part of Kazakhstan we entered.
+Not far from Uralsk you can see the excavations of the ancient city of Zhaik in the era of the Golden Horde and the ruined monastery on the shore of the “Sadovsky Lake”.
 You can follow the track up Big Icha to enjoy the view.
-Akkum Desert, one of the most ancient and beautiful in Kazakhstan.
+The Akkum Desert is the most ancient and beautiful in Kazakhstan.
 It is believed that it has been preserved since the ice age.

 We did not stay long and only visited the park of the first president and the 2 mosques Nurdaulet and Nur-Gasyr

-Main points of interest are Lake Aral, Baikonur international space station.
+Main points of interest are Lake Aral and Baikonur international space station.

 Located in the hot southern region of Kazakhstan, Kyzylorda region has over three hundred sunny days a year, magnificent natural landscapes and a rich historical heritage, revealing the secrets of the Middle Ages and the birth of Kazakh statehood.
 A great area to explore all the ancient settlements.
 Be warned it does get hot here in Summer

-Cosmodrome Baikonur the Baikonur cosmodrome founded in the 50s of the last century.
-It’s no secret that the first manned flight into space took place from here, and now, in addition to launching rockets and satellites, even “space tours” are carried out here. have a unique opportunity to get acquainted with well-known complexes and buildings of the cosmodrome, and its museum will reveal the entire history of the creation of “Baikonur” in colourful details and tells about amazing and brave personalities.
+The Baikonur cosmodrome was founded in the 50s of the last century.
+It’s no secret that the first manned flight into space took place from here, and now, in addition to launching rockets and satellites, even “space tours” are carried out here.
+Have a unique opportunity to get acquainted with well-known complexes and buildings of the cosmodrome, and its museum will reveal the entire history of the creation of “Baikonur” in colourful details and tells about amazing and brave personalities.
 But you are required to book ahead if not on an organized tour.

 For us the last city in Kazakhstan before we crossed into Uzbekistan.
-Town has a real oriental flavour.
-The heart of the south, an amazing ancient city.
+The town has a real oriental flavour and is the heart of the south, an amazing ancient city.
 It is in the middle of the steppe, under the scorching rays of the hot southern sun.
 Must do is a visit the Arboretum, a favourite place for much of the indigenous people of the city.
 For overlanders at the time of our visit we could not cross the border here into Uzbekistan.
 We crossed at Chinaz.

 We already visited Poland, Ukraine and Russia.
 We decided to drive straight on to our starting point: Lake Aral in Kazakhstan.